StatConnect@AI | 2026

 Keynote Speaker

-Mahlet Tadesse, Professor | Chair, Department of Mathematics & Statistics- Georgetown University
+Dr. Mahlet Tadesse, Professor | Chair, Department of Mathematics & Statistics- Georgetown University

-Mahlet Tadesse is Professor and Chair in the Department of Mathematics and Statistics at Georgetown University.
+Dr. Mahlet Tadesse is Professor and Chair in the Department of Mathematics and Statistics at Georgetown University.
 Her research focuses on the development of statistical and computational tools for the analysis of large-scale genomic data.
 She is particularly interested in stochastic search methods and Bayesian inferential strategies to identify structures and relationships in high-dimensional data sets.
 She is an elected member of the International Statistical Institute (since 2006) and an elected fellow of the American Statistical Association (since 2013).

 Industry Panel

 Nathaniel Reynolds is a senior data analyst at the Library of Congress, Federal Research Division.
 Nathaniel works on applied data analytics projects including survey analysis, financial modeling, interactive dashboards, and increasingly today, ramping up data preparedness for AI use.
 Nathaniel also teaches part-time as adjunct faculty for the Data Analytics and Computational Social Science (DACSS) program at his alma mater, the University of Massachusetts Amherst.
+Nathaniel is speaking in a personal capacity and not representing the Library of Congress or the federal government.

-Amit Arora, Principal Solutions Architect at AWS
+Amit Arora, Principal Solutions Architect, AWS

 Amit Arora is a Principal Solutions Architect – AI/ML at AWS and an Adjunct Lecturer at Georgetown University.
 Previously, he was a data scientist at Hughes Network Systems.He is an experienced cloud architect and data science professional specializing in applied ML, data pipelines and deploying ML in production.
 As part of his current role at AWS he helps enterprise customers use cloud-based machine learning platforms and services to rapidly scale their innovations.

-Michael Rossetti, Data Analyst at Google
+Michael Rossetti, ML Researcher, Google

-Isfar Baset, Data Analyst at Shift Digital
+Isfar Baset, Data Analyst, Shift Digital

 Isfar Baset is a Data Analyst II at Shift Digital, a digital marketing firm, where she designs and scales data solutions supporting operational efficiency and client-facing analytics.
 She leads generative AI initiatives as Shift Digital expands its AI capabilities across digital marketing optimization.
 Her work spans analytics engineering, applied machine learning, and ETL pipeline development, with hands-on experience building end-to-end data pipelines, automating workflows, and delivering actionable insights in fast-paced, cross-functional environments.
 Her contributions include data migration and transformation projects in Databricks and the development of interactive dashboards that enabled faster decision-making for key stakeholders.